kubermatic/kubermatic/docs/proposals/kubelb.md

 ## Goals

-KubeLB is a provider for multi cluster load balancing and takes the advantages of Kubernetes to do the load balancing.
+KubeLB is a provider for multi cluster load balancing and service propagation.

 ## Non-Goals